ckc9759/Coursera/Introduction to Cybersecurity Tools & Cyber Attacks by IBM/Notes_day5.md

   * ICMP message type.
   * TCP SYN and ACK bits.

 * `Application gateway` : These are also packet filters.
 They are applied on applications as well as on IP/TCP/UDP fields.
+Example: Allow selected internal users to telnet outside.
+* `Limitations of firewalls and gateways` : IP spoofing: router doesn't know if data is really coming from the claimed source.
+* Client softwares must know how to contact gateways.
+* Filters often use all or nothing policy for UDP.

 ---

-*
+* `XML gateway` :